 - MSVCC support provided to a person who has been referred into the National Referral Mechanism as a potential victim of trafficking.

-If a person is released into the community from the UK prison system and they have been detained or are liable to detention under immigration powers, they may be granted Immigration Bail.
+If a person is released into the community from the UK prison system and they have been detained or are liable to detention under immigration powers, they may be granted immigration bail.
 Schedule 10 immigration bail support provides support for some people who are on immigration bail who are either have a residence condition requiring them to live at a specific address or have exceptional circumstances which make the provision of accommodation necessary.

 When will a person qualify for schedule 10 support?